polarization techniques

 An optical attenuator is constructed by combining two linear polarizers and a half-wave plate.
 The input and output polarizers are crossed so that no light passes through them.
 However, inserting the half-wave plate allows light to pass through the device.
 The amount of light is determined by the angle between the optical axis of the incident polarizer and the half-wave plate.
 By placing the optical axis of the half-wave plate at a 45° angle to the incoming polarizer, maximum transmission is achieved.
 Align the optical axis of the half-wave plate with one of the two

-By replacing the half-wave plate with a device that varies the polarization, such as a B. a variable retarder, a variable attenuator is created.
+By replacing the half-wave plate with a device that varies polarization, such as B. a variable delayer, a variable attenuator is created.
 This configuration is shown in Figure 4.
-If we orient the fast axis of the variable retarder at 45° to the input polarizer and modulate the delay between half-wave and full-wave, the transmission will vary between maximum and minimum, creating an optical shutter chopper.
+If we align the fast axis of the variable retarder at 45° to the input polarizer and modulate the delay between half-wave and full-wave, the transmission varies between maximum and minimum, creating an optical shutter chopper.

 Figure 4: The configuration of the variable attenuator